 As previously mentioned, globalization is something that implies quality as an assumption of transaction.
-Quality is essential in the world of business in order to be competitive - from the hairdressers to the teaching institutions, including all the manufacturing entities.
+Quality is essential in the world of business - from the hairdressers to the teaching institutions, including all the manufacturing entities.
 All these business players need a quality certificate to operate in the market.
-To get this quality allowance one must become familiarized with some key words such as: standardization process either of the manufacture area or of the services sector, audits, corrective actions, failure cause and effect model.
+To get this quality allowance one must become familiarized with some key words such as: standardization process - either of the manufacture area or of the services sector, audits, corrective actions, failure cause or effects model.
 All these procedures, alive in an organization, must enable some meanness and leanness of the process thus making their management more efficient and effective.
 Such is the quality process.
-In order to obtain some force, and let us say it in other words - some power - its basis is anchored in an international pattern entitled ISO (International Organization for Standardization).
-ISO dates back to 1945-46 - after the second World War and was created by the WTO (World Trade Organization) and it reflected the need of simplification felt by the world commerce where global transactions are nowadays so much referred.
+In order to obtain some force, and let us say it in other words - some power - its basis is anchored in an international pattern entitled ISO (International Organization Standardization) dating back to 1945-46 (after the second World War).
+This international standardization was created by the WTO (World Trade Organization) and it reflected the need of simplification felt by the world commerce where global transactions are concerned.

 Presently this approach for quality has widened its scope to the management of organizations and has the definite goal of continuous improvement.
 Quality process has been considered for a long time by nominee gurus such as - Deming, Juran, Ishikawa, Crosby, Taguchi - and more recent authors such as Feigenbaum, Imai, Gravin among others.
-All of them agree on the fact that the secret for success stands on quality.
+All of them agreed on the fact that the secret for success stands on quality.

 Yet the principles and the assumptions ruling it have some differences as can be seen in Table 3: